Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: Experiments

 \textbf{Real-world Demonstration.} Lastly, we demonstrate our planner with the learned precondition can operate in the real world.
 We use FrankaPy~\cite{zhang2020modular} to control the real Franka arm at $100$Hz, similar to simulation.
 While the learned precondition can operate on real-world point clouds without further training, we had to tune low-level controller gains to reproduce similar contact-rich motions on the real robot.
 As with simulation, our planner is able to find plans that include a variety of contact-rich behaviors, like pushing, sliding, toppling, and pivoting, to manipulate objects on the shelf.
 Please see supplementary materials for more details and real-world videos.

 \textbf{Failure Modes and Limitations.} The most common failure mode is precondition errors that lead the planner into finding infeasible plans or not finding a plan when there is one.
 This may be addressed by further improving precondition performance with more data, or enforcing domain-specific invariances.
-In addition, the object primitive assumption does prevent the parameter generator from supporting more complex objects, and this may be resolved by learning a parameter generator that operates directly on partial point clouds.
+In addition, the object primitive assumption does prevent the parameter generator from supporting more complex objects, and this may be resolved by using learned parameter generator and visual perception module.
 For execution, our planner does not perform online precondition adaptation for unexpected object dynamics; doing so may improve task performance for objects with out-of-distribution dynamics parameters.
-Lastly, our method only applies to having one movable object in the scene.
+Lastly, our method assumes only one movable object in the scene.
 Manipulating multiple objects may require learned perception systems and skill-level dynamics models that work in clutter.